-This is the complete list of NAEA's special interest groups.
+This is the complete list of NAEA's Interest Groups.

 Purpose: To promote the use of theoretical concepts from the social sciences; to study visual culture and the teaching of art; to inform art educators about theory and practice in the social sciences, thus acting as a liaison between social scientists and art educators; to encourage research into the social context of visual cultured teaching art; and to develop socially relevant programs for use in teaching art.